Emanuelle Goes to Dinosaur Land: Reception

-According to the Nielsen Media Research, "Emanuelle Goes to Dinosaur Land" was watched by 4.996 million households in its original American broadcast.
+According to the Nielsen Media Research, "Emmanuelle Goes to Dinosaur Land" was watched by 4.996 million households in its original American broadcast.
 It earned a 2.5 rating/7 share in the 18–49 demographic.
 This means that it was seen by 2.5 percent of all 18- to 49-year-olds, and 7 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This was a decrease from the previous episode, "The Moms", which was watched by 5.420 million American viewers.
-During its original broadcast, "Emanuelle Goes to Dinosaur Land" ranked fourth in its 9:30 p.m. slot, behind ABC's Grey's Anatomy, CBS' CSI: Crime Scene Investigation, and Fox's Fringe.
+During its original broadcast, "Emmanuelle Goes to Dinosaur Land" ranked fourth in its 9:30 p.m. slot, behind ABC's Grey's Anatomy, CBS' CSI: Crime Scene Investigation, and Fox's Fringe.
 Jon Hamm received a Primetime Emmy Award nomination for Outstanding Guest Actor in a Comedy Series at the 62nd Primetime Emmy Awards for his work in this episode, but lost it to actor Neil Patrick Harris for his guest appearance on Glee.
-"Emanuelle Goes to Dinosaur Land" received generally positive reviews from television critics.
+"Emmanuelle Goes to Dinosaur Land" received generally positive reviews from television critics.

 Bob Sassone of AOL's TV Squad liked the episode because of its "non-stop one liners and great guest cameos."
 Sassone's only complaint was that the Jack, Nancy, and Avery love triangle be over, pointing out that he was sick of seeing Jack running around trying to keep Avery and Nancy from seeing each other.
 IGN contributor Robert Canning said that "we got one of the best episode titles of any show this year", and was favorable to the guest spots from Jon Hamm, Dean Winters, and Michael Sheen, observing "[t]he episode joyfully gave us three great pairings for Liz to deal with, each presenting their own unique set of laughs."
 In conclusion, Canning gave the episode a 9 out of 10 rating.
-Linda Holmes for National Public Radio said that "Emanuelle Goes to Dinosaur Land" was "very funny", and commented that her favorite scene was when Liz visited Drew in hopes that the two can get back together.
+Linda Holmes for National Public Radio said that "Emmanuelle Goes to Dinosaur Land" was "very funny", and commented that her favorite scene was when Liz visited Drew in hopes that the two can get back together.